-4.108 Timing of Development - McKenney Avenue Crossing
+4.10 Timing of Development - McKenney Avenue Crossing

 All development in Riverside shall be accessed from McKenney Avenue.
-Development may occur on Meadowview Drive only at such time as McKenney Avenue connects with Meadowview Drive such as via Riverside Drive or another north-south roadway.; A new neighbourhood connection of Rankin

-Drive to Mission Avenue is proposed - by extending Rankin Drive to the east of Meadowview Lane and providing a north-south connection from Rankin Drive to Mission Avenue, with a proposed neighbourhood intersection accommodated northwest of the St Albert Grain Elevator Park (future Heritage Sites) on Mission Avenue.
-This new roadway shall provide service and improved connectivity to the Riverside community to the west, as well as access to the Meadowview Ball Diamonds and Heritage sites to the east.thereby, allowing Meadowview Drive to be closed to through traffic at the west boundary of the Heritage Park.
+Development may occur on Meadowview Drive only at such time as McKenney Avenue connects with Meadowview Drive such as via Riverside Drive or another north-south roadway.
+A new neighbourhood connection of Rankin Drive to Mission Avenue is proposed - by extending Rankin Drive to the east of Meadowview Lane and providing a north-south connection from Rankin Drive to Mission Avenue, with a proposed neighbourhood intersection accommodated northwest of the St Albert Grain Elevator Park (future Heritage Sites) on Mission Avenue.
+This new roadway shall provide service and improved connectivity to the Riverside community to the west, as well as access to the Meadowview Ball Diamonds and Heritage sites to the east.
 Interim construction closures of Meadowview Drive may occur to support utility servicing.